 Fundamental trig identities.
 So far we've talked about the three main trig functions, sine, cosine, and tangent.
 Those three are ratios.
 But technically, from the three sides of the SOHCAHTOA triangle, it's actually possible to create six ratios.
 And so each of the six is a separate trig function.
-Show Transcript
+Read full transcript

 And really all six are important to know.
 So we know three of them already.
 So let's take a look at this SOHCAHTOA triangle.
 There's our familiar SOHCAHTOA triangle, happens to have an angle of 41 degrees.
 There's an opposite, adjacent, hypotenuse side.
 And so certainly three of the ratios we can create are the familiar SOHCAHTOA ratios.

 But there are three more ratios we can create.
 And here they are.
 Cotangent is adjacent over opposite.
 Secant is hypotenuse over adjacent.
 And cosecant is hypotenuse over opposite opposite.
 And those are the six ratios altogether.

 So wait a second.
 What are those names?
 Let's look at these names very carefully.
 Here are the full names.
 So we've already talked about sine, cosine and tangent.
 And now we're talking about cotangent, secant and cosecant.